scytherswings/Plex-Board/README.md

 [![Build Status](https://travis-ci.org/scytherswings/Plex-Board.svg?branch=dev)](https://travis-ci.org/scytherswings/Plex-Board)

-### This project is not ready for real production use yet, so don't expect stability until a 1.0.0 release
+### This project is not ready for real production use yet, so don't expect stability until a 1.0.0 release.
+Then when things break you can yell at me and use this readme as an excuse

+#### The minimum Ruby version supported is `2.3.0`

 These instructions have been tested on a fresh install of Ubuntu 14.04 using bash as of 10/16/2015.
 Other operating systems will probably work, but for now I'm only going to write instructions for Ubuntu.